 If you are using fresh mochi, roll out the mochi into a thin layer and slice into small strips or pieces.
-While large pieces of rice crackers may be made, I recommend working with smaller pieces first, to try making small bite sized snack pieces.
+While large pieces of rice crackers may be made, we recommend working with smaller pieces first, to try making small bite-sized snack pieces.

 Lay the mochi pieces on a flat tray and allow it to dry at room temperature in a cool and dry (very low humidity) place for 4 to 5 days.
 Be sure the temperature is not too hot as it will result in dried mochi that is overly cracked.
 It is also possible to hang dry the mochi strips.